ESIPFed/data-readiness/checklist-draft/ai-ready-data-checklist-v.1.1.md

 ## Data Quality
 - Questions on timeliness:
-  - Is there standardized metadata information about the update frequency of the dataset (e.g., ISO standard "maintenanceAndUpdateFrequency")? _Yes/No_
+  - Is there standardized metadata information about the update frequency of the dataset (e.g., ISO standard "maintenanceAndUpdateFrequency")? _Yes / No_
   - Is the dataset continuously updated?
   - Is data added?
 If so, how often?
   - Is select data revised?
 If so, is there a way for users to understand what changed and when?
-- Questions on data completeness
+- Questions on data coverage:
+  - Is there standardized metadata information about the spatial coverage of the dataset? _Yes / No / Not applicable_
-  - Is there any documentation about the completeness of the dataset? _Yes / No_
+  - Is there standardized metadata information about the temporal coverage of the dataset? _Yes / No / Not applicable_
-    - If yes, link to the report/document
-  - How complete is the dataset compared to the expected spatial coverage?
-    _Complete / Partial / Unknown / Not applicable_
-  - How complete is the dataset compared to the expected temporal coverage?
-    _Complete / Partial / Unknown / Not applicable_
+  - Is there quantitative information about data resolution in space and time? _Yes / No / Not applicable_
-- Questions on data consistency
+- Questions on data consistency:
   - Is this dataset self-consistent in that its units, data types, and parameter names do not change over time and space? _Yes / No / Not applicable_
   - Is this dataset’s units, data types, and parameter names consistent with similar data